jerdog/auth0-blog/_posts/2018-10-04-developing-a-restful-client-with-retrofit-and-spring-boot.markdown

 Because of the `@Autowired` annotation on this class, Spring Boot will inject an instance of the `GitHubService` class once you start your Spring Boot application.
 The `getRepos` method that your new class exposes uses `GitHubService::getRepositories` method to retrieve your GitHub repositories.
 The `createRepo` method uses `GitHubService::createRepository` to create a new GitHub repository.
 And, last but not least, `deleteRepo` uses `GitHubService::deleteRepository` method to delete a particular repository in your account.

-## Using Your Retrofit Application
+## Testing Your Retrofit Application

 With all these classes in place, you are now ready to test your application.
 To start it, you will need to execute the following commands on the terminal: